michael-r-odea/Green_ODea_2022/README.md

-# Green & O'Dea et al (2022) scRNA sequencing data analysis
+# Green & O'Dea et al (2022) scRNA sequencing analysis
-This repository contains R &amp; Python code for analyzing single-cell RNA sequencing data from Hammond et al. (2019) and Kracht et al. (2020) and generating figures for the Green &amp; O'Dea et al manuscript (in submission).
+This repository contains R &amp; Python code for analyzing single-cell RNA sequencing data from Hammond et al. (2019) and Kracht et al. (2020) and generating figures for [Green &amp; O'Dea et al 2020](https://www.nature.com/articles/s41593-022-01091-9).

 Single-cell RNA sequencing data from Hammond et al. (2019) can be obtained from the NIH GEO database (GSE121654).
 Single-cell RNA-sequencing data from Zhong et al. (2018) can be obtained from the NIH GEO database (GSE104276).